 One good supplement book to download and print for study practice is the ADX Test Supplement Book (FAA-CT-8080-7C) – All figures/tables/graphs/maps as seen on the actual test (a bookmarked, easy-to-navigate 22mb pdf file)

 Access to this book requires registering for a username and password.

 Those accessing Sheffield’s ADX Test Prep book or buying Sheffield’s ADX Test Prep app for iphone and ipad will have access to all of these figures and diagrams automatically, in electronic and printable form.

-You must either wait 30 days for a retake or be tutored (our tutoring is computerized and costs $100) and approved for the retake.
+You must either wait 30 days for a retake or be tutored (our tutoring is computerized and costs $100) and then be approved for the ADX retake ($175).